Which Needles Do I Need for Leatherworking? A Complete Guide to Leathercraft Needle Sizes

 • thicker materials like leather

 John James Saddlers Harness Needles are among the most trusted leather hand stitching needles used by professional leatherworkers worldwide.
+They are especially popular for traditional leathercraft and saddle stitching due to their:

 • polished steel finish